 We used Gee® minnow traps baited with salmon eggs to capture juvenile salmon, an effective method for passive capture of juvenile salmonids in pools and moving water in Alaska (Magnus 2006; Sethi and Benolkin 2013).
 Eggs were enclosed in perforated containers to prevent consumption but permit scent to escape.
 We suspended 12 to 20 traps at water depths of 15 to 45 cm, ensuring sites were undisturbed by foot traffic so as not to alter the community of invertebrates normally available as juvenile salmon prey.
 We set the traps for 2 to 4 hours per set.
 We ensured that all salmon eggs used as bait were commercially sterilized or disinfected with a ten-minute soak in a 1/100 Betadyne solution prior to use.

 We anesthetized captured juvenile salmon prior to measurement and diet sampling by submersion in a 20 to 40 mg/L eugenol (AQUI-STM ) bath for 2 to 3 minutes (Bowker et al. 2017).
 Once individuals exhibited a total loss of equilibrium, we removed them from the bath and measured fork length to the nearest mm and weighed to the nearest 0.1 g.
 We allowed fish to recover in aerated water until equilibrium was fully regained and retained them in-stream in a mesh basket to prevent same-day recaptures.
-We identified, recorded, and released all non-target fish species (e.g., Slimy Sculpin; Cottus cognatus, Rainbow Trout; O. mykiss).
+We identified, recorded, and released all non-target fish species (e.g., Slimy Sculpin, Cottus cognatus; Rainbow Trout; O. mykiss).
 We released all fish near the point of capture when daily sampling was complete.

 For a subset of juvenile Chinook (n = 219) and Coho Salmon (n = 553) we sampled scales and stomach contents to determine age and diet composition for bioenergetics models.
 At each monthly site visit we aimed to sample up to 16 juvenile Chinook and 16 Coho Salmon with fork lengths ≥ 50 mm, but sometimes fewer fish were sampled when abundance was low (Supplementary information Table S2).
 All sizes of juveniles were included in size measurements to enable recording of representative size frequency data, and fish smaller than 50 mm fork length (FL) represented a small fraction of age-0 fish.